 In fields where publications are not the primary expression of professional achievement use this section to explain those activities.
-These may include art exhibits, performances, movies or plays written or directed, and so on.
+These may include art exhibits, performances, movies or plays written or directed, community-engaged scholarship, and so on.

 The Faculty Handbook emphasizes the importance of peer review.
-In each case, explain the review process, including what was reviewed (an artwork? a proposal for an exhibit? a draft of a novel or a complete novel?), and who did the review.
-If possible, describe how competitive was the selection process.
+In each case, explain the review process, including what was reviewed and who did the review.
+If possible, describe how competitive was the selection process as well as how the review process worked.